 - To create and manage Azure AD groups, you need Azure AD administrator permissions or have the directory administrator delegate those permissions to you in the Azure portal.

 - Azure AD changes might take up to 1 hour to be visible in Azure DevOps.

 Add an Azure AD group to an Azure DevOps group

 To enable the new user interface for the New user hub, see Enable preview features.

 Sign in to your organization (

 Go to Organization settings.

 Choose Permissions, and then select the group you want to add a member to.

 You invite guests into Azure AD and into your Azure AD-backed organizations, without waiting for them to accept.
 This invitation allows you to add those guests to your organization, grant access to projects, assign extensions, and more.

-Add more users or groups, or save your changes if you're done.
+Add users or groups, and then choose Save when you're done.